Apolipoprotein AI: Novel haplotypes within apolipoprotein AI-CIII-AIV gene cluster

 A study from 2008 describes two novel susceptibility haplotypes, P2-S2-X1 and P1-S2-X1, discovered in ApoAI-CIII-AIV gene cluster on chromosome 11q23, which confer approximately threefold higher risk of coronary heart disease in normal as well as in the patients having type 2 diabetes mellitus.

 Role in other diseases

-A G/A polymorphism in the promoter of the APOA1 gene has been associated with the age at which Alzheimer disease is presented.
+A G/A polymorphism in the promoter of the APOA1 gene has been associated with the age at which Alzheimer's disease is presented.
 Protection from Alzheimer's disease by Apo-AI may rely on a synergistic interaction with alpha-tocopherol.
 Amyloid deposited in the knee following surgery consists largely of Apo-AI secreted from chondrocytes (cartilage cells).
 A wide variety of amyloidosis symptoms are associated with rare APOA1 mutants.

 Apo-AI binds to lipopolysaccharide or endotoxin, and has a major role in the anti-endotoxin function of HDL.

 In one study, a decrease in Apo-AI levels was detected in schizophrenia patients' CSF, brain and peripheral tissues.